 The Shearers Quarters is an historic self-contained cottage nestled in the remote heart of Murray-Sunset National Park.
 It is a great place to get away from it all and enjoy the serenity of the bush

 Gabo Island offers a unique accommodation experience in the Assistant Light Keeper’s residence, featuring three bedrooms, a fully equipped kitchen, laundry and bathroom, with all linen provided.

 Caves House is a fully self contained house which can sleep up to eight people.
 There are three bedrooms with a queen bed in each room and an ante room with two single beds.
-Features include kitchen, dining area, lounge room, toilets, shower, heating and cooling, covered front deck with river views and an outdoor BBQ and fire.
-All linen is provided.
+Enjoy a covered front deck with river views and an outdoor BBQ and fire.

 How to get there

 Walk white sandy beaches, swim in cool coastal waters or surf the wild waves of the Southern Ocean.